‘Vendetta’ or misconduct? Despite allegations, assistant to stay in Fayette prosecutor’s office

 “I can tell you that she still works for the office; I don’t plan on taking any action based on that (grand jury) report,” Red Corn said.

-The grand jury was considering the charges brought to it by the new Commonwealth’s Attorney Rick Boling who had defeated Pryor in the 2018 election.

-Pryor’s attorney Steve Romines said Monday that the FBI agent Sean Miller chose not to pursue a charge against Pryor with a special prosecutor under a statute dealing exclusively with false statements made to federal agents.
-Instead, Miller presented his claims “along with Ms. Pryor’s longtime political adversary to issue not a charge in which any proof would be necessary, but merely a baseless and defamatory ‘grand jury report’ which effectively precluded Ms. Pryor from presenting the clear proof of her innocence in this matter.”
+Pryor’s attorney Steve Romines said Monday that the FBI agent Sean Miller chose not to seek a charge against Pryor with a special prosecutor under a statute dealing exclusively with false statements made to federal agents.
+Instead, Miller presented to a grand jury his claims “along with Ms. Pryor’s longtime political adversary (Boling) to issue — not a charge in which any proof would be necessary — but merely a baseless and defamatory ‘grand jury report’ which effectively precluded Ms. Pryor from presenting the clear proof of her innocence in this matter.”

-According to the Christian County grand jury, on Feb.
-22, it was presented information by Miller “that false or misleading testimony was provided by both Pryor” and officer Alexander about witness and public records tampering and official misconduct charges against a former city council member in another case.
+According to that Christian County grand jury, on Feb.
+22, it was given information by Miller “that false or misleading testimony was provided by both Pryor” and officer Alexander about witness and public records tampering and official misconduct charges against a former city council member in another case.

 “We did not find probable cause that former Commonwealth’s Attorney Lynn Pryor should be indicted for perjury, first-degree, since she was not a sworn witness, “ the grand jury said.
 “However, we did find probable cause that Lynn Pryor should be indicted for official misconduct, first-degree.
 Unfortunately, since this conduct occurred in 2012, former Commonwealth’s Attorney Lynn Pryor cannot be indicted on this charge. “